rodis/akanda/README.rst

 The Product
 -----------

-Akanda is Layer 3 Services for OpenStack comprised by mutliple components including those in OpenStack Quantum.
+Akanda is Layer 3 plus Services for OpenStack comprised by mutliple components including those in OpenStack Quantum.